 Halloween itself does host some interesting food traditions: colcannon, boxty, oatcakes, and even more notably apples and nuts.
 October 31st, in English tradition, is also called “Snap Apple Night” and “Nut Crack Night”.
 Being a time when the veil between worlds is thinner than a pixie’s resistance to pizza, both apples and nuts were used in divination games.
 So since Mac is also a traditionalist, I added apples to the roast and baked up some pumpkin oatcakes with crushed hazelnuts.
 Hazelwood and hazelnuts were widely used in protection charms against witchcraft and evil faeries, which seems fitting on a night where one might need some protection from one, the other, or both.

-I highly suggest dipping the oatcakes in the gravy, or piling on vegetables and roast pieces before taking a bite.
+I highly suggest dipping the oatcakes in the gravy or piling them up with vegetables and roast pieces before taking a bite.

 Finally, I included pumpkin pie spice in both dishes because it’s October and pumpkin spice is in everything.
 I don’t feel like I need to elaborate on this any more than I have.